-Urban Youth Development was founded in 2003 by former National Basketball Association player, NBA analyst and NBA Developmental League head coach Darvin Ham and wife Deneitra, an educator, to address issues affecting youth in various communities.
+Urban Youth Development was founded in 2003 by former National Basketball Association player, NBA analyst and NBA NBA D-League and current NBA assistant coach Darvin Ham and wife Deneitra, an educator, to address issues affecting youth in various communities.
 Urban Youth Development’s first project was a free Basketball Life Skills Camp held in Darvin’s hometown of Saginaw, Michigan.
 The inaugural camp consisted of 450 participants.
 Free meals, beverages, t-shirts, basketballs, certificates and awards were provided to camp participants.
 Urban Youth Development continues to strive to provide free Basketball Life Skills programs.

-Thus far, Urban Youth Development has impacted communities in Saginaw, Michigan, the Dallas, Texas metropolis and in Rio Rancho, New Mexico.
+Thus far, Urban Youth Development has impacted communities in Saginaw (MI), Dallas (TX) metropolis area, Kansas City (MO), and Rio Rancho (NM).
 The organization strives to instill in youth the importance of positive youth development in our communities.
 Urban Youth Development prepares youth to set short and long term goals, to be equipped with the tools to achieve those goals, and embrace the motivation to accomplish those goals.
 UYD partners with local public schools and communities to provide athletic activities and reading initiative programs to encourage literacy among the participants.

 Urban Youth Development’s guest speakers have included National Basketball Association (NBA) players, affiliated city mayors, superintendent of public schools, NCAA and NBA coaches, police, firemen, actors, dieticians, psychologists, computer engineers, career specialist and military personnel.